KERA Passport FAQs

 Passport also allows you to mark your favorite shows, create and organize a watch list, and see your viewing history.

 What kind of shows can I watch with KERA Passport?

 The PBS Passport library currently offers members more than 1,000 episodes to watch, with new PBS programs being added weekly.
-The library features episodes from popular programs and documentaries like American Experience, American Masters, Antiques Roadshow, Nature, NOVA, The Great British Baking Show, and Masterpiece shows such as Victoria, Grantchester and Downton Abbey.
+The library features episodes from popular programs and documentaries like American Experience, American Masters, Antiques Roadshow, Nature, NOVA, The Great British Baking Show, and Masterpiece shows such as Victoria and Grantchester.